-- The student's achievement in grades 9-12, with percentage grades earned and credits gained for successfully completed credit courses. - A list of all grade 11 and 12 courses taken or attempted by the student, with percentage grades earned and the credits gained. - Identification of any course that has been substituted for one that is a diploma requirement. - The student's final result on the Ontario Secondary School Literacy Test. - The student's completion of the community involvement diploma requirement. - An indication of any extraordinary circumstances affecting the students' achievement in a grade 11 or 12 course.
+- The student's achievement in grades 9-12, with percentage grades earned and credits gained for successfully completed credit courses. - A list of all grade 11 and 12 courses taken or attempted by the student, with percentage grades earned and the credits gained. - Identification of any course that has been substituted for one that is a diploma requirement. - The student's final result on the Ontario Secondary School Literacy Test. - The student's completion of the community service hours. - The student's completion of 2 eLearning courses. - Indication of achievement of Specialist High Skills Major certification, if student is enrolled.